wjaskowski/tensorflow-vs-theano-benchmark/README.md

 ## Experiment

 ### Findings
-- GPU: For small architectures TensorFlow is 5 times slower than Theano
+- GPU: For small architectures and input images TensorFlow is up to 5 times slower than Theano
 - CPU: TensorFlow is usually much faster than Theano (up to 4.8 times)

 ## Results